truenas/documentation/content/TrueCommand/TCGettingStarted/ConnectingTrueNAS.md

 ---
 title: "Connecting the First TrueNAS System"
-description: "Provides instruction on connecting and adding the first TrueNAS system in TrueCommand, adding, managing, and deleting systems and system groups."
+description: "Provides instruction on connecting the first TrueNAS system in TrueCommand and adding, managing, and deleting systems and system groups."
 weight: 40
 tags:
 - tccloud